vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 #### The Push Model

 In a push-based model (e.g., Amazon SNS, EventBridge pushing to API Destinations), the producer or the broker dictates the rate of traffic.
 The consumer is passive.
-If an upstream service scales out to process a traffic spikeóperhaps triggered by a marketing eventóit floods the downstream consumers.
+If an upstream service scales out to process a traffic spikeùperhaps triggered by a marketing eventùit floods the downstream consumers.
 If those consumers are backed by limited resources (e.g., a legacy SQL database or a third-party API with rate limits), they will fail.
 The broker typically attempts to retry, which only exacerbates the load, leading to a "thundering herd" scenario.
 Backpressure in push systems is difficult to implement without introducing complex sidecar proxies or circuit breakers.

 #### The Pull Model